AtemLang/atem/README.md

 There are so many potential designs to the problem, and all of them have their own advantages and disadvantages.
 Is there a way to combine all designs together and avoid their drawbacks?

 Atem has a answer: A "Programming Language of Programming Language".

+More specifically, Atem provides a programmatically way to implement different(and often contradictory) language designs in library code.
+Atem does this by containing a smallest, assembly-like core language and a powerful metaprogramming system.
+Users can define their own "language" by their own requirements and personal preferences.
+Atem also has a standard library which provides a out-of-the-box programming style(hereinafter referred to as "std-style") for those who doesn't want to write complicated library code.

+The following are the design goals of the std-style (in no particular order):

+* Follow the zero-overhead abstraction
+* Expressive and intuitive
+* Friendly to the non-experts
+* Consistent and context-free syntax
+* Easy to customize and extend
+* ...

+The list is open to suggestions and will possibly change in future.

 ## How to...